 Children need healthy meals to learn.
 New Paltz Central School District offers healthy meals every school day.
-Breakfast costs $2.05 for secondary students and $1.80 for elementary students; lunch costs $3.05 for secondary students and $2.80 for elementary students.
-Your children may qualify for free meals or for reduced price meals.
-Reduced price is $0.25 for breakfast and $0.25 for lunch.
+Breakfast costs $2.15 for secondary students and $1.90 for elementary students; lunch costs $3.15 for secondary students and $2.90 for elementary students.
+Beginning July 1, 2019, students in New York State that are approved for reduced price meals will receive breakfast and lunch meals at no charge.

 - Who can get free meals?
 All children in households receiving benefits from SNAP, the Food Distribution Program on Indian Reservations or TANF, can get free meals regardless of your income.
 Categorical eligibility for free meal benefits is extended to all children in a household when the application lists an Assistance Program’s case number for any household member.
 Also, your children can get free meals if your household’s gross income is within the free limits on the Federal Income Eligibility Guidelines.
 Households with children who are categorically eligible through an Other Source Categorically Eligible designation, as defined by law, may be eligible for free benefits and should contact the SFA for assistance in receiving benefits.

 - CAN FOSTER CHILDREN GET FREE MEALS?
 Yes, foster children that are under the legal responsibility of a foster care agency or court, are eligible for free meals.
 Any foster child in the household is eligible for free meals regardless of income.
 Foster children may also be included as a member of the foster family if the foster family chooses to also apply for benefits for other children.
 Including children in foster care as household members may help other children in the household qualify for benefits.
 If non-foster children in a foster family are not eligible for free or reduced price meal benefits, an eligible foster child will still receive free benefits.

 - Can homeless, runaway, and migrant children get free meals?
 Yes, children who meet the definition of homeless, runaway, or migrant qualify for free meals.
 If you haven’t been told your children will get free meals, please call or e-mail Connie Hayes, Director of Pupil Personnel Services (845) 256-4040 to see if they qualify.

 - WHO CAN GET REDUCED PRICE MEALS?
-Your children can get low cost meals if your household income is within the reduced price limits on the Federal Eligibility Income Chart, shown on this letter.
+Your children may be approved as reduced price eligible if your household income is within the reduced-price limits on the Federal Eligibility Income Chart, shown on this letter.
 Beginning July 1, 2019, students in New York State that are approved for reduced price meals will receive breakfast and lunch meals at no charge.

 - I GET WIC.
 CAN MY CHILD(REN) GET FREE MEALS?
 Children in households participating in WIC may be eligible for free or reduced price meals.
 Please fill out a FREE/REDUCED PRICE MEAL application.